Real moduli space of stable rational curves revised: Conceptual algebraic model of the mosaic operad

 It is clear, that the automorphism $\bar{\tau}$ of $E_2$ restricts to the automorphism $\tau^{!}$ of $E_1$.
 Consequently we have the following maps of (semi)direct products,

 whose homotopy quotient gives the desired factorization:

 \end{proof} \begin{remark} The Drinfeld unitarization trick (Example~\eqref{ex::drinfeld::coboundary}) defines a map of prounipotent completions of the groups $\widehat{\PCacti_n}\to \widehat{\PB_n}$.
-An algebraic model of the latter map $\imath:\Chains(\Mos)\to \Chains(\FM_2)$ can be derived out of deformation theory of the operads under consideration (see Section~\ref{sec::Deformations} below).
-One can also explain why this map has no deformations.
-In other words, there exists a unique (in a proper sense) upto homotopy map of operad of prounipotent completions $\widehat{\PCacti_n}\to \widehat{\PB_n}$.
+An algebraic model of the latter map is the map of the differential forms of the corresponding Eilenberg-Maclane spaces $\psi^{*}:\Omega(E_2) \to \Omega(\Mos)$ whose dual is denoted by $\psi:\Chains(\Mos)\to \Chains(E_2)$.
+Thanks to certain computations in deformation theory provided in Section~\S\ref{sec::Deformations} below we conclude that the map $\psi$ can be constructed as a deformation of the map of (Hopf) cooperads $H(\psi^*):H(E_2) \to H(\Mos)$ whose Koszul-dual map is $H(\psi):\qL_n^{\QQ}\to \tkd(n)$ and, moreover, that the map $\psi$ is rigid.
+In other words, there exists a unique (in a proper sense) up to homotopy map of operad of prounipotent completions $\widehat{\PCacti_n}\to \widehat{\PB_n}$.
 In particular, this implies that the Drinfeld map coincides with the one obtained in Corollary~\ref{cor::map::Mos::E_2}. \end{remark}